5 Tips to Become a Gantt Chart Expert Using Atlassian Confluence

 - the key events marked in the team calendar

-Build the simplest Gantt chart in Confluence
+Build the simplest Gantt chart in a few clicks

-Add the Chart from Table macro, choose the chart type and specify the settings.
+Add the Chart from Table macro, choose the chart type, and specify the settings.

 The chart is simplistic and bright.
 The diagram shows you all the main stages of the project.
 The system counts the number of days within each stage.
 When you hover over the bar, you can see the duration of the selected project stage.